Tobias Sandoval

 Hi!
 My name is Tobias (or Toby), and I am a PhD candidate in Philosophy at the University of Texas at Austin.
 Before coming to UT, I studied Philosophy and Music at UC Berkeley.

-My primary research interests lie at the intersection of the philosophy of mind and mind-brain sciences (such as psychology, neuroscience, and cognitive science).
-At the moment, I am especially interested in the structure of the mind and cognitive ontology.
-More specifically, I am working on problems that arise when we attempt to scientifically investigate the emotions (such as whether emotion categories are natural cognitive kinds) and how answers to these questions change the prospects of a complete science of the emotions.
+My primary research interests lie at the intersection of the philosophy of mind and philosophy of science.
+More particularly, I am interested in scientific (and therefore non-scientific) classification and taxonomy in the mind-brain sciences.
+I am currently working on classification in emotion science (such as whether folk emotion concepts identify natural cognitive kinds) and how answers to these questions change the prospects of a complete science of the emotions.

 Here is my CV.